18 of the Most Dangerous Foods on the Planet, According to Expert Food Scientists

 Wild mushrooms

-“If you’re an experienced mycologist, it’s a great hobby for you,” Winter says.
+“If you’re an experienced mycologist, it’s a great hobby for you,” Dr. Winter says.
 “You know what you’re doing, you know what to avoid.”
-If, on the other hand, you’re not completely sure what kind of mushroom you’re looking at, don’t pick it.
-The death cap mushroom’s toxins totally resist cooking and will cause severe illness within hours, leading to coma and eventually death in half of the people who eat it, according to Britannica.com.
-Numerous other slightly less toxic varieties can cause long-term liver and kidney damage if ingested.
+But if you’re not completely certain about what kind of mushroom you’re looking at, don’t pick it or eat it.

 Green potatoes